-As an employer, you want the best for your people.
+As an employer or HR specialist, you want the best for your people.
 They’re your most valuable asset.
 Healthy employees work harder, faster, are more satisfied, and likely to stay around longer.

 The power of an on-site clinic is in its approach to primary care.
 It focuses on behavior change and personal responsibility — patients are empowered and encouraged to think beyond the immediate moment, illness, or symptom.